compulim/message-port-rpc/README.md

 }
 ```

 [Explicit Resource Management](https://github.com/tc39/proposal-explicit-resource-management) is supported.
 Using `await using` operator on client stub will close underlying ports when the iterator/generator is being disposed.
-On server stub side, `Symbol.asyncDispose()` will be called if specified.
-Otherwise, `Symbol.dispose()` will be called if specified.
+On server stub side, `Symbol.asyncDispose()` will be called if defined.
+Otherwise, `Symbol.dispose()` will be called if defined.
 This behavior is equivalent to `await using` on a generator with both dispose functions set.

 Notes: if you are calling `next()` to iterate instead of for-loop, and the iterator/generator did not reach `{ done: true }`, you should use `using` operator or `withOptions({ signal: AbortSignal })` to close underlying ports properly.